 IRCM does not give guarantees with regard to the nature and the content of this site information and is not responsible for the content of this information or for the usage thereof.
-All responsibility for possible damages due to access to and use of the site is explicitly rejected by IRCM.
+All responsibility for possible damages due to access to and use of the information held on this site is explicitly rejected by IRCM.
 Moreover, no guarantee is given for the faultless and continuous functioning of the site.
-References or connections to other sites or sources which are not the property of IRCM are only included as information for the user of this site.
-IRCM is not responsible for the availability of these sites or sources.
-IRCM does not accept any responsibility with regard to the content, advertisements, products, or other issues on such sites or sources or availability.
+References or connections to other sites or sources which are not the property of IRCM are only included as information for the user of this site, and the IRCM is not responsible for the availability of these sites, information held, or sources.
+The IRCM does not accept any responsibility with regard to the content, advertisements, products, or other issues on such sites or sources or availability.
 IRCM is not responsible for any kind of damage or loss caused by or in connection with the use of, or by relying on the content, products or services offered on such sites or sources.

 Web server log data

 When our Internet site is visited, a log is registered on our web server.
 This log provides us with non-personal data about the date and time of logging in, as well as the IP address and the browser type from which our Internet site is visited.
 The information from these server logs is used by our development team for Internet optimisation of our own site(s) and those of our present and future clients.

 IRCM reserves the right to change this statement without prior announcement.